Book review: Genocide or crimes against humanity

 According to Sands, “Lauterpacht set his back against group identity in law, whether as victim or perpetrator...
 I was instinctively sympathetic to Lauterpacht’s view, which is motivated by a desire to reinforce the protection of the individual, irrespective of which group he or she happened to belong to, to limit the potent force of tribalism, not reinforce it.
 Lauterpacht wanted to diminish the force of intergroup conflict.
 It was a rational enlightened view, and also an idealistic one.”
 Lemkin, on the other hand, felt that violence – at least the violence that occurred in Nazi Germany before and during the war – called for the use of the term genocide.
 Sands notes that while “not opposed to individual rights, [Lemkin] nevertheless believed that an excessive focus on individuals was naive, that it ignored the reality of conflict and violence: individuals were targeted because they were members of a particular group, not because of their individual qualities.
 For Lemkin, the law must reflect true motive and real intent, the forces that explained why certain individuals – from certain targeted groups – were killed.
 For Lemkin, the focus on groups was the practical approach.”

-Frank, who was governor general of Nazi Poland, believed in total governmental control of those within its borders.
+Frank, who was governor general of Nazi-occupied Poland, believed in total governmental control of those within its borders.
 Sands notes that Frank “wanted strong government based on the values that protected the vision of ‘national community,’ a legal system that was informed by the ‘idea of community,’ which should prevail over all else.
 There would be no individual rights in the new Germany, so he announced a total opposition to the ‘individualistic, liberalistic atomizing tendencies of the egoism of the individual.’”
 Frank saw Hitler’s criminalization of those who were referred to as “moral criminals” – for example, Jews, gypsies, homosexuals, those with mental illnesses, etc. – as the correct path for the country.
 To his mind, these people threatened the health of the nation and should be eliminated.
 During his time as governor general, the ghetto in Lviv was created.
 Frank also oversaw the construction of concentration camps in territory he ruled.

 The differences in these political philosophies played a role in the Nuremberg trial where Frank was a defendant.
 In simplified terms, the defense claimed that the government was responsible for any criminal actions, so those obeying the orders of their government could not be held liable.
 There were disagreements among the prosecutors about whether or not the defendants should be tried for the crime of genocide or for crimes against humanity, with politics playing a major role in the final decision.
 This section also raises a question about whether or not Frank – who converted to Catholicism after the conclusion of the war – took some responsibility for his actions, something none of the others on trial did.
 However, based on the evidence available, Sands is unable to come to a definitive conclusion.